-Globally there roughly 500 species in the genus Quercus, with about 58 being native to North America.
+Globally there are roughly 500 species in the genus Quercus, with about 58 being native to North America including the shingle oak.
 Quercus alba, the white oak, is one of the continent’s predominant tree species appearing throughout Eastern North America’s forests.

 While it will not disappoint as a design feature, it is essential to remember that oaks are among the most valuable native trees we can plant.
 The white oak provides a habitat and food for countless species of wildlife.
 The white oak is the best tree to plant to attract butterflies.
 It supports a ridiculous 934 caterpillar species throughout the nation!
 If you want to support pollinators and attract birds, planting white oaks is the way to ensure that will happen.

 If there is room, the tree is a beautiful and invaluable addition to a landscape for its aesthetic value and role in the local ecosystem.